Bitcicoin (BITCI) Price Reaches $0.0022 on Major Exchanges

-Bitcicoin (BITCI) traded down 0.5% against the dollar during the 24-hour period ending at 18:00 PM ET on September 29th.
-Bitcicoin has a total market cap of $16.83 million and $696,862.56 worth of Bitcicoin was traded on exchanges in the last day.
-One Bitcicoin coin can now be purchased for $0.0022 or 0.00000008 BTC on popular cryptocurrency exchanges.
-During the last seven days, Bitcicoin has traded 0.6% lower against the dollar.
+Bitcicoin (BITCI) traded 1.2% lower against the US dollar during the 1 day period ending at 20:00 PM E.T. on October 2nd.
+One Bitcicoin coin can currently be purchased for about $0.0022 or 0.00000008 BTC on cryptocurrency exchanges.
+Over the last seven days, Bitcicoin has traded down 3.8% against the US dollar.
+Bitcicoin has a market cap of $16.72 million and $806,249.76 worth of Bitcicoin was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.